USEPA/power-sector-dev-portal/app/public/content/datavis/charts/bar-charts.md

     cards:
     - title: "Sorting"
       image: "/assets/images/datavis/charts/bar-and-column-charts/sorting.png"
       content: Sorting bars or columns by value helps make patterns more obvious and can help highlight important values.
-There are some cases when sorting by value doesn’t make sense, for example if you have columns that represent points in time.
+There are some cases when sorting by value doesn’t make sense, like when you have columns that represent points in time.
       type: "default"
     - title: "“Anchors”"
       image: "/assets/images/datavis/charts/bar-and-column-charts/anchors.png"